POST - Handgun Instructor

 - Due to the high demand for this course, agencies will be limited to (2) officers per session.
 In the event that the class does not completely fill, we will allow agencies to reserve additional officers.

 - Attention: A one week cancellation is required, if you are registered and fail to cancel at least one week (7 days) prior to the first day of class you will not be considered for this training for a period of one year.
-This is to consider those that are on a wait list and to also fill class.
+This is to give consideration to those that are on a wait list and to fill the class.

 ***This course is limited to 25 students with a minimum of 16 to hold the course.